DAGWorks-Inc/hamilton/examples/LLM_Workflows/modular_llm_stack/README.md

 # Flexibly change components of your LLM stack

-This example shows how to pull data from the HuggingFace datasets hub, create embeddings for text passage using Cohere / OpenAI / SentenceTransformer, and store them in a vector database using LanceDB / Weaviate / Pinecone.
+This example shows how to pull data from the HuggingFace datasets hub, create embeddings for text passage using Cohere / OpenAI / SentenceTransformer, and store them in a vector database using LanceDB / Weaviate / Pinecone / Qdrant.

 ![](./weaviate_openai_dag.png)